Federal government doled out $783.5M in stimulus checks for prisoners

 Passed in March, the American Rescue Plan granted $1,400 in stimulus money to people making less than $75,000 per year.

+"Earlier this year, every single Senate Democrat voted to give stimulus checks to violent criminals in prison," Sen. Tom Cotton, R-Ark., said in a statement to Fox News.

+"Sending cash to murderers and rapists in prison has nothing to do with solving the pandemic or improving the economy.
+Now, the same people who sent hundreds of millions of dollars as gifts to these inmates want to spend trillions more in an even bigger and more partisan bill."

 Sens.
-Tom Cotton, R-Ark., and Bill Cassidy, R-La., attempted to exclude prisoners in March but that amendment failed on a party-line vote.
-Every Senate Democrat opposed the measure.
+Cotton and Bill Cassidy, R-La., attempted to exclude prisoners in March but that amendment failed on a party-line vote.

 COVID RELIEF BILL OFFERS CONVICTED MURDERERS STIMULUS CHECKS, COTTON SLAMS